thabetx/dima/readme.md

 - `START D:\firefox.lnk https://.......`: Open a website for following something

 To make commands shorter, you can create shortcuts or add programs to path.

+## The timer
+Whenever you select a habit, the timer starts running.
+And when the habit is done, it resets.
+You can keep an eye on it for simple time tracking or you can ignore it.

+## Faster toggling
+You can toggle a habit by pressing right click on its name.
+This will toggle today's status.